Give Page Feedback

 Return To Section Instructions

-Multi-Chunking is a powerful technique that allows you to split the assets related to a Cell into multiple Asset Chunks, which allows for more performant loading by reducing the number of assets that need to be loaded with a single load operation (it can also help with limiting the amount of game objects that are activated/deactivated in a single frame when using SAM's auto activation/deactivation functionality).
+Multi-Chunking is a powerful technique that allows you to spread the game objects of a Cell across multiple Asset Chunks, which allows for more performant loading by reducing the number of assets that need to be loaded in a single load operation (it can also help with limiting the amount of game objects that are activated/deactivated in a single frame when using SAM's auto activation/deactivation functionality).

 Multi-Chunking is configured on a per LOD Group basis, since different quality versions of assets may require differing numbers of Asset Chunks.